Performance and Complexity Analysis of Terahertz-Band MIMO Detection: Reference and Proposed Data Detectors

 Following sorting/permutation, the subspace detection procedure is performed for each layer \( l \).
 We propose an enhanced subspace procedure inspired by \cite{JemaaDetection2022}, where puncturing mitigates performance degradation in \gls{thz} channels.
 A key parameter, \( \eta \in \{1, 2, \dots, Q_{\mathrm{t}}\} \), specifies the number of layers subjected to puncturing and, consequently, the number of non-punctured layers that undergo exhaustive search.
 Therefore, Algorithm \ref{alg:SQLD} integrates an initial sorting step and embeds puncturing to improve parallelizability while fine-tuning \( \eta \) to balance performance and complexity.
 By exhaustively searching the \( Q_{\mathrm{t}} - \eta \) most reliable (after sorting) lower layers, we prioritize accuracy in the initial stages, which is crucial for mitigating error propagation.
 This is complemented by WRD-based projections at higher layers, leveraging the complexity and performance advantages of \gls{ssd} over \gls{lord}.

-Our approach reduces complexity, enhances parallelizability via WRD, and improves performance without increasing the search list size, which is impractical under \gls{thz} \gls{um-mimo} constraints.
+The \gls{sqld} approach reduces complexity, enhances parallelizability through WRD, and improves performance without increasing the search list size, which would be impractical under \gls{thz} \gls{um-mimo} constraints.
 The puncturing techniques can be customized based on design needs; alternative puncturing patterns beyond the conventional V-shape \cite{mansour2020low} provide greater flexibility for performance and complexity tuning.